Preventing Prompt Injection with Type-Directed Privilege Separation: Results

-Next, we discuss the results associated with the calendar invitation scheduler case study; results are in the middle row of \cref{tab:agent_metrics_all}.
-We also use GPT-4o to select actions for both the undefended and defended agents.
+Next, we discuss the results from the calendar scheduling agent case study; metrics are in the middle row of \cref{tab:agent_metrics_all}.
+Once again, we use GPT-4o to select actions for both the undefended agent and the defended agent.

-The calendar invitation scheduler is a relatively simple task, as evidenced by the high utility scores.
-However, the prompt injection attack is shown to be quite effective against the undefended agent, as in $63$ out of $100$ attempts, the agent is misled to leak the user's calendar information.
-Once again, our defense approach works well; none of the prompt injection attacks succeed against the defended agent that uses type-directed privilege separation, and the utility is maintained.
-In this case study, calendar timeslots are represented using string data from a finite set of options, which is sufficient for the agent to process the calendar invitations while preventing prompt injections.
+Calendar scheduling is a relatively simple task, as evidenced by the high utility scores.
+Nevertheless, prompt injection attacks are very effective against the undefended agent; the agent ends up leaking the user's calendar information in $63\%$ of email threads.
+Once again, we find that our defense approach is sufficient; it completely prevents prompt injection attacks while maintaining the same level of utility.
+This case study illustrates the value of the \code{enum} data type when designing defenses with type-directed privilege separation.